the-rooster/dtmf-utils/README.md

 Inspired by CTF challenges, and mostly made for fun as it is a unique challenge between algorithms and signal processing.

-TODO:
-  -Determine a correctness likelihood for each possible decoding and display them ranked

-   -Either with some kind of entropy calculation like what can be seen on cyberchef, or something more exotic maybe, such as deep learning to determine likelihood of a decoding
-     being valid english.

-  -Create a single commandline tool for both encoding and decoding

-  -Right now the frequency blocks must be seperated by a silence.
-This should be fixed.

 More information on DTMF:

 Number keys to letters: